wuga214/NCE_Projected_LRec/Readme.md

 $ python main.py -i 4 -l 1.0 -r 100 -a 10 -m NCE-PLRec -d datax/ \
 -t Rtrain.npz -v Rvalid.npz -k 10
 ```

+# Measure
+The above algorithm could be splitted into two major category based on the distance
+measurement: Euclidean or Cosine.
+CML is a euclidean distance recommender.
+And, ALS
+is a typical Cosine distance recommender.
+When doing evaluation, please select
+similarity measurement before running with `--similarity Euclidean`

 # Run-time
 The proposed NCE-PLRec model needs only 3 mins to process MovieLens 20M!